Starman7312/Robotic-Car-Project/Autonomous Driving Code/README.md

   >e.g. /home/*username*/Downloads/Robotic-Car-Project/Autonomous Driving Code/robot.py
 - You may need to modify the input command if not using picamera2
 - Run --help for options in this case to see how

+## Notes:
+- You must run within the Venv to access dependecy files for communicating with the AI HAT